CrystalFerrai/IcarusModManager/readme.md

 Releases include an installer and a standalone zip.
 You can use whichever you prefer.
 With the standalone version, simply extract the contents to any directory and run the program directly from there.

-If the app will not start, then you may not have the .NET 6 runtime installed.
-You can find [downloads here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+If the app will not start, then you may not have the .NET 8 runtime installed.
+You can find [downloads here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 On that page, look under the section ".NET Desktop Runtime" and choose "x64".
-Typically, you want to get the latest available version that starts with 6.0.
+Typically, you want to get the latest available version that starts with 8.0.
+(For versions of IcarusModManager earlier than 1.2, you will instead need .NET 6 from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).)

 ## How to Use